ChristophSchranz/Octoprint-PrePrintService/README.md

    Else, check the logs of the docker-service using `docker-compose logs -f` in the same folder.

-3. Visit the Octoprint server, click on the **`Slice`-Button** of the uploaded STL-Model in the `file bar` and **produce printable machinecode** via this PrePrint-Service Plugin..
+3. Visit the OctoPrint server, click on the **`Slice`-Button** of the uploaded STL-Model in the `file bar` and **produce printable machinecode** via this PrePrint-Service Plugin..
 After some seconds a `.gco` file should be uploaded.
-   If this doesn't work, start the octoprint server per CLI with `octoprint serve` and track the logs via `tail -f .octoprint/logs/octoprint.log`.
+   If this doesn't work, start the OctoPrint server per CLI with `octoprint serve` and track the logs via `tail -f .octoprint/logs/octoprint.log`.
 The following two lines are expected:

         2019-04-07 22:28:44,301 - octoprint.plugins.preprintservice - INFO - Connection to PrePrintService on http://192.168.48.81:2304/tweak is ready, status code 200